-1. Heat the milk till it reaches a luke warm temperature of 37 C/ 98 F degrees.
+1. Heat the milk till it reaches a lukewarm temperature of 37 C/ 98 F degrees.
 You will want the milk to feel warm, close to body temperature in order to activate the yeast.
 Be sure to not let the milk boil.
 When it has reached body temperature, add the saffron to the milk.

-3. Add the sugar, crème fraiche, butter and flour to the yeast blend, saving a small amount of flour for when it is time to knead the dough, and mix it all together either by machine or by hand for at least 10 minutes.
+3. Add the sugar, Crème Fraiche, butter, and flour to the yeast blend, saving a small amount of flour for when it is time to knead the dough and mix it all together either by machine or by hand for at least 10 minutes.

 4. Let the dough proof under a kitchen cloth until it has doubled in size.
 About 40 minutes.
-Let it sit in room temperature.
+Let it sit at room temperature.
 Depending on humidity and weather, the time may vary from location to location.
 Be patient, it will be worth it.

 5. Set the oven to bake at 225 C/ 440 F degrees.

-6. When your dough is done proofing, lightly flour your baking table or counter and divide the dough in to two portions.
+6. When your dough is done proofing, lightly flour your baking table or counter and divide the dough into two portions.
 Shape and roll each portion into a long roll.
 Divide the roll into smaller portions.
 How big portions and how many you make is entirely up to you but a good rule of thumb would be measuring each portion to about 2.6 Oz each.
-Keep in mind that baking time will affected by the size of the bun.
+Keep in mind that baking time will be affected by the size of the bun.

 7. Shape the portions into a long stick form, it should be a little smaller in diameter than a quarter.
 Take a tip in each hand and roll one of them clockwise, and the other one in the opposite direction until they meet in the middle.
-Place parchment paper on an oven tray and spray with butter/oil to make sure that the buns doesn’t stick.
+Place parchment paper on an oven tray and spray with butter/oil to make sure that the buns don’t stick.
 Add the saffron buns to the tray and let proof a second time, until they double in size.
 About 30 min.
 (The picture below is to help you with the shape of the buns.
 For this recipe, we are skipping out on the raisins!)
 When they are done proofing.
 Brush them over with the whipped eggs.

 8. Place your saffron buns in the middle of the oven, and bake for about 10 minutes.
 Be sure to keep an eye on the buns after 8 minutes to ensure that they don’t burn or dry out.
 When they are done baking, take them out of the oven and let rest.